simonboak/Accordiom/README.md

 #Accordiom - The Ultra Tiny Accordion

-Just 1.2kB minfied, and yes it's spelt with an 'm'.
+Just 1.3kB minified, and yes it's spelt with an 'm'.
 Single file jQuery plugin and no external stylesheet required.

 [View the demo](http://www.simonboak.co.uk/accordiom/)